 Send with confidence: Recipient Validation helps you remove bad email addresses before you send to them to protect your sender reputation so your emails land in the inbox.
-Powered by the world’s largest email and analytics platform, Recipient Validation uses millions of data points to eliminate undeliverable and toxic addresses from your list.
+Powered by the world’s largest email and analytics platform, Recipient Validation uses hundreds of millions of data points to eliminate undeliverable and toxic email addresses from your list.

 Recipient Validation is available to all SparkPost senders on the Starter plan and higher.

-Validate an email list
+Validate an email list in app

 Using Recipient Validation, you can quickly validate a list of email addresses.
 In addition to your regular list hygiene, you should be sure to verify your list when sending to recipients for the first time in a while, and when you migrate between email delivery providers.

 While in the SparkPost app, you can quickly validate a single email address for spot checking purposes.